 Ancient hominin remains have been found in a variety of different habitats.
-While some hominins, such as Orrorin tugenensis and Ardipithecus kadabba have been found in wooded habitats, others such as Sahelanthropus tchadensis were found associated with more diverse types of vegetation within a small geographic area.
+While some hominins, such as Orrorin tugenensis and Ardipithecus ramidus have been found in wooded habitats, others such as Sahelanthropus tchadensis were found associated with diverse types of vegetation within a small geographic area.
 Reconstructions of the ancient habitat of Ardipithecus ramidus at two different Ethiopian sites suggest that this species occupied both wooded areas (the Aramis site) and wooded grasslands in which grazing animals predominated (the Gona site).
 Australopithecus anamensis has been found at Kanapoi and Allia Bay, Kenya, in association with another type of mosaic – an open savanna with low trees and shrubs, but with both grasslands and gallery forests nearby.

 At Kanapoi, research by Dr. Jonathan Wynn on paleosols and pedogenic carbonates demonstrates the presence of these varied habitats at the time when Australopithecus anamensis inhabited the area.
-Other members of A. anamensis at Allia Bay encountered a different environment.
+Other members of Au. anamensis at Allia Bay encountered a different environment.
 The fossil animals represent several different habitats including open floodplains, gallery forests, and dry bushlands.
 Isotopic studies done by Dr. Margaret Schoeninger and her colleagues indicate that most of the Allia Bay vegetation consisted of woody plants such as trees and shrubs (known as C3 vegetation).
 Australopithecus anamensis at Allia Bay was thus associated with a mosaic environment, including woodlands near the ancestral Omo River and open savanna further away.

 Two Legs, Long Arms; Moving Around in Diverse Habitats

-By about 4 million years ago, the genus Australopithecus had evolved a skeletal form that enabled adjustments to changes in moisture and vegetation.
+By about 4 million years ago, the genus Australopithecus had evolved a skeletal form that enabled adjustment to changes in moisture and vegetation.
 The best current example of adaptability in Australopithecus is apparent in the skeleton known as Lucy, which represents A. afarensis.
 Lucy’s 3.18-million-year-old skeleton has a humanlike hip bone and knee joints coupled with long apelike arms, longer grasping fingers than in humans, and flexible feet for walking or climbing.
 This combination of features, which appears to have characterized Australopithecus for nearly 2 million years and possibly older hominins, afforded an ability to move around in diverse habitats by changing the degree of reliance on terrestrial walking and arboreal climbing.
 This flexibility may also have characterized earlier hominins such as Ardipithecus ramidus.

 Stone Toolmaking: Gaining Access to Diverse Foods

-Although making simple toolmaking may have elicited originally in one type of environment, the carrying of stone tools over considerable distances – and becoming reliant on stone technology – may have arisen due to the benefits of altering the diet as environments changed.
+Although making simple toolmaking may have developed originally in one type of environment, the carrying of stone tools over considerable distances – and becoming reliant on stone technology – may have arisen due to the benefits of altering the diet as environments changed.
 The oldest known stone technology – called Oldowan toolmaking – involved carrying rock over several kilometers and is found associated with a variety of ancient habitats.
 Redistributing stone and other resources, such as parts of animal carcasses, by transporting them may have helped hominins cope with variable habitats.